 T. E. Smith, Route 1, Wesson, Miss., August 18. -The meeting at New Salem, my home church, was conducted by Brother Homer L. King, and closed August 15.
 The average attendance was very large-perhaps the largest crowds in many years.
 The church was not surprised at the preaching done by Brother King, for to announce that Brother King did the preaching, carries with it the idea of very strong preaching.
 Three were baptized; one from the Methodists and one from the Baptists.
 The one from the Baptists is a woman of about 75 years of age, a former school teacher, and having been a Baptist for about 50 years.
-Brother King begins a mission meeting tonight at Brother Levi Red's, in a new taberna- in Monrovia, and will continue until the 24th inst. cle, near Summit.
-This tabernacle was built on the strength of Brother Red's coming out of a crowds have been excellent, most of whom are cups church.
-New Salem church is co-operating from the S. S. people.
-I believe much good will in an effort to build up a loyal church there.
-In be done.
-I am doing my best to help enlarge the July I took a trip into Texas, visiting the churches at McKinney and Wichita Falls.
-At the latter one of the finest, cleanest and best papers I ever place I found a large zealous church, but at Mc-Kinney they are badly in need of some work, which Brother John Jones expects to have done part, as they are all very zealous and full of interin the future.
+Brother King begins a mission meeting tonight at Brother Levi Red's, in a new tabernacle, near Summit.
+This tabernacle was built on the strength of Brother Red's coming out of a cups church.
+New Salem church is co-operating in an effort to build up a loyal church there.
+In July I took a trip into Texas, visiting the churches at McKinney and Wichita Falls.
+At the latter place I found a large zealous church, but at Mc-Kinney they are badly in need of some work, which Brother John Jones expects to have done in the future.

 Chas.
 N. Burnett, 3105 De Soto, Shreveport, La. -Beginning July 26th, I conducted a 12-day meeting, 22 miles northeast of Rayville, La.
 Bro-J. D. Tipton attended some first part of the meeting and assisted in preaching.
 He is a wonderful teacher, and I enjoyed his lessons and his associations.
 Had large attendance from the start, and many, who attended had not heard the gospel until Bro.
 Tipton preached there last summer, manifested great interest.
 I baptized five, and there was prospect of several more.
-Rayville is a great gospel field, and needs much more preaching times, and I never preached to a more attentive of the truth.
+Rayville is a great gospel field, and needs much more preaching of the truth.
 Any preaching brethren who shall go there will receive a hospitable reception.
 I greatly enjoyed meeting Wm.
-Freeman Jones for ther T. E. Smith.
-While we baptized but three, the first time, and having him in my home and his yet "much people" were taught.
-One of those associations.
+Freeman Jones for the first time, and having him in my home and his associations.

-C. T. Springs, 722 N. Sutter St., Stockton, Calif.
-July 23 .- We have planned for sometime to establish a new congregation in Tracy.
+C. T. Springs, 722 N. Sutter St., Stockton, Calif., July 23.-We have planned for sometime to establish a new congregation in Tracy.
 We met with the brethren there for the first time this morning, with 41 present, 25 of whom were adults.
 19 communed.
 We believe the possibilities are great there.
 After we get the work established there, we hope to establish a congregation in Oakdale.
 I wish brethren could be made to realize how difficult it is to work in these Coast States, with the support so meager, but by the help of God we are pressing on.
 May we have your prayers.
 We have been compelled to discontinue our affiliations with our home congregation, after working long and patiently with them.
 During the last year this church took on new life, did away with the Sunday school system of work and all that goes with it, but as is the case many times some never entirely get these things out of their hearts, and thus continue to yearn for the S. S., plurality of cups, and all the "garlick of Egypt" they had before.
 Therefore, the leaders informed us they were going to have these things again, hence we have "washed our hands" of the whole thing, and will let Balaam have his idols.
 Therefore, we are no longer identified with them, but our address remains the same.
 If you need my services write me as above.